primait/ex-launch-dark/README.md

 ## Release

-You can bump the version directly in the `mix.exs` file.
-To do this, create a new branch, run any of next commands, and the push/approve the new PR:
+To bump the version in the `mix.exs` file run one of the following:

 ```bash
 mix bump patch
 mix bump minor
 mix bump major
 ```

+This can be done on the current branch/PR or, if the PR is particularly complex or there are multiple PRs, create a new branch for a new release.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can